 Research Priority Areas

-- Infectious diseases, especially malaria, HIV/AIDS, TB and diarrhoea.
+- Infectious diseases, especially malaria, HIV/AIDS, TB, and diarrhea.

-- Non-communicable diseases which include cardiovascular diseases, physical disabilities, diabetes, and nutritional diseases.
+- Non-communicable diseases include cardiovascular diseases, physical disabilities, diabetes, and nutritional diseases.

 This will include:-